Keizai Koho Center Teacher Fellowship

 Since 1980, the Keizai Koho Center (Japan Institute for Social and Economic Affairs) in cooperation with the National Association of Japan-America Societies (NAJAS) has sponsored a Teacher Fellowship to Japan for educators in the U.S. and Canada.
 The Fellowship allows teachers to learn firsthand about contemporary Japanese society and enhance their classroom teaching of global perspectives.
 Highlights of the fellowship include visits to Japanese schools, major companies, and industrial facilities.
 In addition, sightseeing excursions are planned to allow the fellows to learn about Japanese culture and society.

-Please review the application guidelines and lesson plans before you apply.
-The application deadline is February 1, 2018.
+Please review the application guidelines and lesson plans in preparation for next year's application period.

 2013 Pittsburgh-area fellow Ashlee Beckett was featured as a newsmaker in the Pittsburgh Tribune-Review.